JiscPER/jper/docs/system/INSTALLATION-ADMINISTRATION.md

     sudo supervisorctl update

 NOTE: at this point the sword endpoint will be running, but viewing the URL in a web browser will show an error.
 This does not strictly matter, as the sword server is not a web server; it will still operate as intended.
+The storage service above contained an nginx configuration that also routes requests from the gateway machine to the sword-in code, so that will already be in place.
+If you have to scale up the services by moving sword-in onto a different machine from store, then abstract out the necessary parts of the nginx config too.

 ADMIN: The sword-in app should be checked regularly to ensure it is still running, otherwise sword input to the jper app will fail.
 Running it under supervisor should take care of this, but install your own monitoring and alerting software of preference if necessary.